notsure8x/e2140-unofficial-patch/README.md

 - **[FIXED]** Game wipes out AI-related data when loaded from "save game"
 - **[FIXED]** Building's windows are transparent instead of black when power is turned off - reported by michaeldgg2 :)
 - **[FIXED]** Tracked units tracks are transparent instead of black
-- [*IN PROGRESS*] Ocasionally, AI player stucks producing an abnormal amount of HAT, TUR or BTTI units.
+- **[FIXED]** Ocasionally, AI player stucks producing an abnormal amount of HAT, TUR or BTTI units.
+- **[FIXED]** Buggy and missing sound effects for weapons and explosions especially in battles.
+Buggy sound effects for Heavy Lifter, WTP100, helicopters, HAT.
+- **[FIXED]** Unit keyboard hotkeys (like 's' to stop) sometimes doesn't work
+- **[FIXED]** Restored 'm' keyboard shortcut functionality for miner units
+- **[IMPROVED]** Mouse lock/unlock support when game is run in windowed mode (for streaming)
+- **[IMPROVED]** ALT+F4 & close window button are now almost working correctly (except database view and when playing cutscenes)

 ## Special thanks
-Big thanks to Animal from InsideEarth community for helping with connecting with its members.
+Big thanks to the Animal from InsideEarth community for helping with connecting with its members.

 Special thanks to michaeldgg2 and IceReaper from OpenE2140 development team for long discussions about not very known quirks, bugs and features of the original Earth 2140 game!